Chloe Lewis (figure skater): Intermediate and novice career

-Junior career
+Junior career: Youth Olympics silver

-During the 2013–14 season, Lewis/Bye were coached by Ikaika Young in Portland, Oregon; by Judy Blumberg in Sun Valley, Idaho; and by Igor Shpilband in Novi, Michigan.
+During the 2013–14 season, Lewis/Bye were coached by Ikaika Young in Portland; by Judy Blumberg in Sun Valley, Idaho; and by Igor Shpilband in Novi.
 Making their ISU Junior Grand Prix (JGP) debut, they placed fifth in September 2013 in Mexico City, Mexico, and 11th the following month in Ostrava, Czech Republic.
 The two finished sixth on the junior level at the 2014 U.S. Championships.

-In 2014–15, Lewis/Bye were coached by Shpilband and Blumberg in Novi, Michigan.
+In 2014–15, Lewis/Bye were coached by Shpilband and Blumberg in Novi.
 They placed fifth in Courchevel, France at their sole 2015 JGP assignment and seventh in junior ice dancing at the 2015 U.S. Championships.

 Coached by Shpilband, Lewis/Bye placed fifth at both of their 2015–16 JGP assignments.
 In January 2016, they finished 6th on the junior level at the 2016 U.S. Championships.
 In February, they represented the United States at the 2016 Youth Olympics in Hamar, Norway.
 Ranked third in the short dance and second in the free dance, they were awarded the silver medal behind Anastasia Shpilevaya / Grigory Smirnov and ahead of Anastasia Skoptsova / Kirill Aleshin.